rajagashe/EC2Collection/README.md

 We will need to modify the Security group of the master node in the EMR cluster.
 You can find the Master node's security group by looking at the Cluster details and identifying the master node's security group.
 Like so,

 ![](https://github.com/OmarKhayyam/EC2Collection/blob/master/ClusterDetails.png?raw=true)
+Click on the security group and add your custom IP address for SSH into the inbound list of allowed IP addresses and ports, for details have a look at [this](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/authorizing-access-to-an-instance.html).

+### Setting the Apache Zeppelin interpreter
+`ssh -i ~/Keys/MyEMRKey.pem hadoop@ec2-11-111-111-11.ap-south-1.compute.amazonaws.com 'sudo /home/hadoop/bootstrap_zeppelin.sh'`

+### Setting up the SSH tunnel from your machine/laptop to the Master Node in the EMR cluster
+To do this, if you have a Mac or Linux based laptop/machine, issue the following command,

+`ssh -f -N -i <full path to the .pem file you got when you generated your EC2 key pair> -L 127.0.0.1:8890:127.0.0.1:8890 hadoop@<Full DNS name of the EMR cluster master node>`

+for example,

+`ssh -f -N -i ~/Keys/MyEMRKey.pem -L 127.0.0.1:8890:127.0.0.1:8890 hadoop@ec2-11-111-111-11.ap-south-1.compute.amazonaws.com`